 Contents

-Tip #1: Make sure all devices are protected with a password or passcode.
+1. Make sure all devices are protected with a password or passcode.

-If possible, try to avoid those Android “drag a pattern with your finger” passcodes.
+If possible, try to avoid those “drag a pattern with your finger” passcodes.
 If a malicious actor were to hold your screen up to the light at a certain angle, the path traced over and over again by your finger might be visible.

 We all get nagged about passwords and are familiar with the basic rules: use upper and lowercase characters, numbers, and punctuation.
 But there are ways you can make a password even stronger: You can have a “base” password that you extend uniquely for each site you visit.
 For example, perhaps your passwords always start with M@ry4, but for your bank it’s M@ry4Bank! and for your email it’s M@ry4Email!.